10 Ways to Improve Communication with Customers

 #2 Allow Your Customer to Stay in Touch

 Rule number one: Be available.
 Let’s say that your call center’s business hours start at 8 am and finish at 4 pm.
 But you know that some customers would like to call outside of this time.
-Make sure they can.
+Make sure they can and give them this opportunity for example by sharing a digital business card with relevant contact details.
 Adapting your business hours to your clients’ needs is an efficient way to improve communication with customers.
 Always remember to make sure that there is a sufficient number of agents available when it’s necessary.
 Especially during busy hours.

 Rule number two: Be available not only when, but also where your clients and leads are.
 Businesses that embrace omnichannel customer service strategy retain an average of 89 % of clients, while companies with weak or none such strategy only retain 33 %.